Why 1 CTA Doesn't Work on your B2B Buying Committee

 When you design CTAs this way, your content doesn’t just inform — it drives action across the whole committee.

-✨ Next time you craft a CTA, ask: Does this give every stakeholder in the committee a clear next step to move forward?
+Does our CTA give every stakeholder in the committee a clear next step — not just the first reader?

 🎯 Hi, I'm Vivien,